mtzgroup/tcpb-cpp/README.md

 Also, it is critically important that the current values of MessageType enum are not changed since this is a key part of the protocol's header, determining how the server/client deserialize the incoming message.

-### Branches and tests for any new features

-Extensions of the protocol are encouraged, but please follow some basic guidelines:

-* Develop any new features in a branch to avoid accidentally pushing broken protocols to `master`

-* Add test cases for your protocol/job type

-* Use the BitBucket Pipelines Docker container to ensure your tests will pass when pushed

-* Submit a pull request for your branch to facilitate code review

-The `run_pipelines_tests.sh` script automates build, install, and testing for the repo.
-The `run_docker_tests.sh` script wraps the magic Docker lines to do this with the container that Pipelines will use.

 ## Contact